jonasrottmann/realm-browser/README.md

     }
 }
 ```

-Step 2.
-Add the dependency
+2. Add the dependency
 ```
 dependencies {
-    debugCompile 'com.github.jonasrottmann.realm-browser:realm-browser:v0.0.8'
+    debugCompile 'com.github.jonasrottmann.realm-browser:realm-browser:v0.0.9'
-    testCompile 'com.github.jonasrottmann.realm-browser:realm-browser-no-op:v0.0.8'
+    testCompile 'com.github.jonasrottmann.realm-browser:realm-browser-no-op:v0.0.9'
-    releaseCompile 'com.github.jonasrottmann.realm-browser:realm-browser-no-op:v0.0.8'
+    releaseCompile 'com.github.jonasrottmann.realm-browser:realm-browser-no-op:v0.0.9'
 }
 ```
 The no-op version of Realm Browser has empty functions which do nothing.
-It is not necessary to include this,
-but you may if you do not want to access Realm Browser in release mode.
+It is not necessary to include this, but you may if you do not want to access Realm Browser in release mode.
+If you want to use a build of the newest development use `compile "com.github.jonasrottmann.realm-browser:realm-browser:develop-SNAPSHOT"` instead.

-> ‼️ v0.0.8 is not working with the newest realm release.
-Use the develop snapshot version `compile "com.github.jonasrottmann.realm-browser:realm-browser:develop-SNAPSHOT"` meanwhile.
+3. Exclude support libraries (maybe optional)

-Realm Browser depends on Android support libraries, so you might want to exclude them from your project
-if they conflict with the ones you include:
+Realm Browser depends on Android support libraries, so you might want to exclude them from your project if they conflict with the ones you include:
 ```
 depedencies {
-    debugCompile ('com.github.jonasrottmann.realm-browser:realm-browser:v0.0.8') {
+    debugCompile ('com.github.jonasrottmann.realm-browser:realm-browser:v0.0.9') {
         exclude group: 'com.android.support';
     }
 }
 ```

-Step 3.
-Add ProGuard rules (optional)
+4. Add ProGuard rules (optional)
 Use these if you enable minification for debug builds or want to use Realm Browser in release builds.
 ```
 # Realm Browser
--keep class de.jonasrottmann.realmbrowser.helper.* { *; }
+-keep class de.jonasrottmann.realmbrowser.* { *; }
 -keep class android.support.v7.widget.SearchView { *; }
 -keep class android.support.v7.view.** { *; }
 ```